Quickstart

 Prerequisites

-For this we use kcp to create a local clusters under single kcp instance.
-By having a single kcp instance, we can have multiple clusters available and accessible via same url.
+For local development, we use kcp to create multiple logical clusters under a single kcp instance, making them available and accessible via the same URL.

 To run kcp, you need to have a kcp binary.